VBAndCs/sVB-Small-Visual-Basic/Readme.md

 - more complex (too advanced to do nothing important with a language meant to be a leering toy),
 - or simple enough to draw the controls and generate some code for them, but still can't overcome the SB syntax limitations when dealing with objects.

-This is when I decides to do something, and here we are.
+This is when I decided to do something, and here we are.

 # Form designer Features:
 I will write this later, but the form designer is too easy to use, so, enjoy trying it.